 Sir Thomas Urquhart

-To celebrate 400 years since his birth in 1611 the Courthouse hosted an exhibition about Sir Thomas Urquhart and Cromarty during that period.
+In 2011, to celebrate 400 years since his birth in 1611, the Courthouse hosted an exhibition about Sir Thomas Urquhart and Cromarty during that period.
 The exhibition included original artwork from a children's book about Sir Thomas which was commissioned by the Cromarty History Society.

 "One inch of joy surmounts of grief a span;